Page 2 of 6

 The fix?
 A trip to Red Bay, Alabama—Tiffin HQ—where 1st Class Glass resealed the windshield and even added a slick Tiffin logo while they were at it.
 The lesson?
 Small issues can quickly escalate into significant problems.
 And the cost of prevention is far less than the price of repair.

-The Big Five (Okay, Six) RV Maintenance Must-Dos
+The Big Five (Okay, Six) RV Maintenance Checklist Must-Dos

 If you’re traveling full-time or even just seasonally, these are the systems you’ve got to keep a close eye on: